For many people, financial struggles don’t come from not making enough money. They come from spending too much of it in the wrong places.

 Elon Musk started with an investment in PayPal, then used that wealth to buy into Tesla and SpaceX.

-Peter Thiel put $1,700 into his Roth IRA to buy 17,000 shares of PayPal.
-When eBay acquired PayPal, his stake turned into $30 million.
-He reinvested that money into companies like Facebook, and today his Roth IRA is worth over $5 billion.
+Peter Thiel put $1,700 into his Roth IRA to buy ‘founder shares’ at roughly $0.001/share of PayPal.
+When eBay acquired PayPal, his stake turned into millions.
+He reinvested that money into companies like Facebook.

 Jeff Bezos took a risk by investing in his vision of Amazon.
 The people who believed in his company early on and bought shares in Amazon became multi-millionaires as the company grew.